2016 Elections Parliament of Georgia

 Electoral system

 The elections were held with a mixed electoral system.
 A proportional party-list vote with a 5% threshold elected 77 of the 150 MPs and 73 MPs were elected through single mandate majoritarian constituencies with a 50% threshold for the winner.
-Second round run-offs between the two best performing candidates in single mandate constituencies were scheduled on 30 October 2016 if candidates failed to clear the 50% bar.1Civil Georgia, Elections Guide, 3 Oct 2016.
+Second round run-offs were held on 30 October 2016 between the two best performing candidates in majoritarian districts where candidates failed to clear the 50% bar.1Civil Georgia, Elections Guide, 3 Oct 2016.

-Prior to the elections, the single mandate districts were resized after a ruling by the Constitutional Court.
-The court argued the discrepancy in size between the constituencies, ranging from 6,000 to over 150,000 voters, undermined voting equality, a complaint repeatedly made by the OSCE as well at earlier elections.
-Henceforth the districts were resized around an average of 48,000 voters with a bandwidth between 42,000 and 53,000 voters.
-Not only the size was altered, also the threshold to win the district was raised from 30% to 50% of the vote.
-Due to the change, capital Tbilisi was divided into 22 instead of 10 districts.
-In sparsely populated regions, districts were merged.
-Only eight districts remained unchanged.
+Prior to the elections, changes were made to the electoral system.
+For single mandate majoritarian districts, the threshold to win the district was raised from 30% to 50%.
+Also, the districts were resized, after a ruling by the Constitutional Court.
+The court argued the discrepancy in size between the constituencies, ranging from 5,800 to 163,000 voters in the 2012 elections, undermined voting equality.
+The OSCE election monitoring missions repeatedly made by this point as well.
+Henceforth the districts were resized around an average of 48,000 voters with a bandwidth between 42,000 and 55,000 voters.
+Due to the change, capital Tbilisi was divided in 22 districts, compared to 10 at previous elections.
+The main cities Batumi, Kutaisi and Rustavi were also split in multiple districts.
+In sparsely populated regions districts were merged.
+Only eight districts remained unchanged (see Appendix 3 for details).

 Calls from the opposition and civil society to move to a fully proportional system were ignored by the ruling Georgian Dream.
-It said it wanted to settle this for the 2020 elections.
+The party said it wanted to settle this for the 2020 elections (which it didn’t).
 A total of 3,513,884 voters were registered.
 There were 4,816 voters abroad.
 Also, polling took place in the Georgian peacekeeping bases of Bagram and Mazar-i-Sharif in Afghanistan.
 Here 1,471 and 150 voters were registered respectively.

 Parties and candidates

 Initially, 64 parties and electoral blocs registered at the Central Election Commission for participation in the elections, of which ultimately 35 parties participated in 25 electoral lists (16 parties formed 6 electoral blocs).
 The other 29 parties were denied participation for a variety of reasons.
 A total of 3,524 candidates were electable on party-lists, of which 37% were female.
-A total of 816 candidates took part in the 73 single-mandate races, among them were 143 female and 53 independents.2CESKO Election Report, 2016, page 9-103Civil Georgia, List of Majoritarian MP Candidates, 1 Oct 2016.
+A total of 816 candidates took part in the 73 single-mandate races, among them were 143 female and 53 independents.2CESKO, Report On The Parliamentary Elections of Georgia 2016 (pdf), page 9-103Civil Georgia, List of Majoritarian MP Candidates, 1 Oct 2016.
 Georgian Dream and United National Movement had candidates in 72 out of 73 constituencies.
 GD supported the nominally independent Salome Zourabishvili in the Tbilisi Mtsatsminda district.
 UNM lacked a candidate in district 38 that united the municipalities of Dusheti, Kazbegi and Tianeti.

 Results

-The elections were won by the ruling Georgian Dream, which expanded its majority in parliament with 30 seats to 115, enough for a constitutional majority.
+The elections were won by the ruling Georgian Dream party, which expanded its majority in parliament with 30 seats to 115, enough for a constitutional majority.
 The victory was carried by a sweep of the single mandate constituencies, winning 71 out of the 73 districts.
-Virtually all Georgian Dream coalition partners from the previous government didn’t make it into parliament as they couldn’t clear the 5% threshold.
+Virtually all Georgian Dream coalition partners from the previous government didn’t return to parliament, as they didn’t clear the 5% threshold.
 The Industrialists were the exception, winning one single mandate district in the second round against a candidate of Georgian Dream.

-Georgian Dream received 48.7% of the proportional vote, 6% lower than in 2012, taking 44 of the 77 proportional seats.
-Its main competitor, the United National Movement (UNM) of former president Mikheil Saakashvili, came in second with 27.1% of the vote, a loss of more than 13%, enough for 27 seats.
-The only other party to pass the 5% electoral threshold (narrowly) was the nativist and pro-Russian Alliance of Georgian Patriots, entering parliament for the first time with 6 seats.
-In total, 19% of the proportional vote was lost, as these were on parties that didn’t clear the threshold.
+Georgian Dream received 48.7% of the proportional vote, 6.3% lower than in 2012, taking 44 of the 77 proportional seats.
+Its main competitor, the United National Movement (UNM) of former president Mikheil Saakashvili, received 27.1% of votes, a loss of more than 13%, resulting in 27 seats.
+The only other party to pass the 5% electoral threshold (narrowly) was the nativist and pro-Russian Alliance of Patriots of Georgia, entering parliament for the first time with 6 seats.
+In total, 19% of the proportional votes were on parties which didn’t clear the threshold and were virtually lost as they remained unrepresented in parliament.
+Summary of the election results (more details in Appendix 1):

 Party Partylist Vote Seats